Brook Lopez: First years in Milwaukee and All-Defensive honors (2018–2020)

-First championship (2020–present)
+First championship and runner-up for DPOY award (2020–2025)

 On December 23, 2020, Lopez made his season debut for the Bucks, recording seven points, three rebounds, and two blocks in a 122–121 loss to the Boston Celtics.
 On April 4, 2021, he logged a season-high 26 points along with four rebounds and two blocks in a 129–128 win over the Sacramento Kings.
 In Game 5 of the Eastern Conference Finals against the Atlanta Hawks, Lopez put up a new post-season career high 33 points to lead the Bucks to a 123–112 victory.
-The Bucks went on to beat the Hawks in Game 6 to advance to the 2021 NBA Finals, where despite facing a 2-0 series deficit, they would defeat the Phoenix Suns in six games to give him his first championship.
+The Bucks went on to beat the Hawks in Game 6 to advance to the 2021 NBA Finals, where despite facing a 2–0 series deficit, they would defeat the Phoenix Suns in six games to give him his first championship.

 Lopez made his season debut for the Bucks on October 19, 2021, where he logged eight points, five rebounds, and three blocks in a 127–104 win over the Brooklyn Nets.
 After that game, he was sidelined indefinitely with a back injury.
 There was no timetable set for his return.
 On December 2, he underwent surgery for the injury, and was officially ruled out indefinitely.
 Lopez made his return on March 14, 2022, where he recorded 6 points, 1 rebound, 1 assist, and 1 steal in a win against the Utah Jazz.
 On April 5, Lopez had a team-high 28 points and 3 blocks in a 127–106 win as the Bucks swept the Chicago Bulls in the regular season.
 On April 20, Lopez scored 25 points and grabbed 6 rebounds in a 114–110 loss in Game 2 of the first round of the playoffs against Chicago.